Posts Tagged ‘Rodrigo TX’

 Now, in an age where one could start a skate shoe company and bank off rehashing the dunk, Chuck Taylors, half cabs, eras, and on and on, I do give Es a lot of credit for trying something new, over and over again, often with simply bizarre results.
 From what I can tell, with their new fall lineup, they’re betting big on the technological shoes of the late 90s/early 00s coming back into fashion.
 Will they be right?
 You be the judge…

-The amazingly ill-conceived Scheme remix makes it back for another season!
-The total cluelessness of this design is endearing to me, especially as they insist right on the sight that it’s not a throwback.
+The amazingly ill-conceived Scheme remix makes it back for another season, though they insist right on the sight that it’s not a throwback.
 Embrace it, Es!

 It seems to me Es has been trying to push this design in various forms for a while now.
-I can’t be bothered to go back and check of course.
-Do the euros even go in for the teched-out shoes anymore?
+Do the euros go in for the teched-out shoes anymore?

 This “TXL” may or may not be a Rodrigo creation.
-If it were, I’d guess the language barrier might explain some things.
 I picture TX tilted far back in an office chair, eyes far off and muttering “it’s crazy like,” while a pair of designers scribble furiously and dart frightened, confused looks at one another.

-Like the half-formed afterbirth of a Vans janitor’s trunk sale.
+Like the half-formed remnants of a Vans janitor’s trunk sale.
 Moving on…

-This one, wow.
-The color combo is almost ridiculous enough to work, almost, but these knockoffs of dearly departed pro models never really work out.
+This one, the color combo is almost crazy enough to work, almost, but these knockoffs of dearly departed pro models never really work out.

 This one really isn’t that bad, aside from the laces.
 Classic Es design and it looks like they threw in one of those SLB/AVE inner-sock things, which deserves to be revived every few years.
 Some colors other than white/black and gray/black would help, but this is good mostly.